mudymudy/aBPA/README.md

 [![DOI](https://zenodo.org/badge/855715084.svg)](https://doi.org/10.5281/zenodo.19684212)

 ### Panchronos workflow
-`panchronos` is a `Nextflow` pipeline designed for microbial phylogenetic reconstruction based on pangenome alignment.
+`panchronos` is a pipeline designed for microbial phylogenetic reconstruction based on pangenome alignment.
 It provides an end-to-end workflow, with particular emphasis on handling low-quality and fragmented data, as commonly encountered in ancient DNA studies.

 ## Table of Contents